mahulchak/svmu/README.md

 	trans.txt: A bed file with the reference genomic regions that have been putatively translocated (may not include TEs).

-This is work in progress.
+This is work in progress so do examine the output.
 Final goal is to facilitate variant detection from a population samples of high quality genomes.
 If you have an idea or suggestion (including collaboration ideas, write to me).